Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 If there is a current between a source and a sink then one can easily define a conductance as will be done below.
 In a typical two probe conductance measurement wherein the voltage difference is measured between the two classical reservoirs, the conductance will be

 If we consider spin degeneracy for positive $k$ then DOS will be $\frac{2}{hv}$ and this formula becomes

 Thus we have adopted the fact that inside the system, when $k_BT$ is less than sub-band spacing due to lateral confinement, we can apply zero temperature quantum mechanics.
 At zero temperature, all states in the conduction band is filled below $\mu_2$ and are also equilibrated which can also be seen as the principle of detailed balance as will be explained below.
-The conduction band is only in the lead because of the way in which the samples are fabricated from GaAs/AlGaAs interface.
 The reservoir has no Fermi energy but even classical reservoirs have a chemical potential and temperature.
 When the electron enters the lead then it gets a chemical potential which is also the Fermi energy.

 We will now proceed to account for finite temperature effects, voltage differences and role of multiple leads.
-All these formulas has been rigorously shown to agree with experiments [see \cite{dat}]] in spite of the severe conceptual problems discussed above.
+All these formulas has been rigorously shown to agree with experiments [see \cite{dat}] in spite of the severe conceptual problems discussed above.
 We remove these conceptual problems and thereby show that this naturally solves other problems in physics.

 {\bf Finite temperature : } Now let us see what may happen at finite temperature when states above $\mu_1$ and $\mu_2$ has a finite probability to be occupied.
 The left lead will be in equilibrium with the left reservoir.
 Say there are $\frac{d n}{d E}$ number of relevant modes at any (all) point in the left lead and not all of them are occupied.
-Number of electrons at any point in the left lead will be given by the number of occupied modes, that is $ \frac{d n}{d E} f(E,\mu_1) $ where $f(E,\mu_1)$ is the Fermi-Dirac distribution function.
-Similarly, number of electrons in right lead is $\frac{d n}{d E} f(E,\mu_2)$.
+Number of electrons at a given energy $E$, at any point in the left lead will be given by the number of occupied modes, that is $ \frac{d n}{d E} f(E,\mu_1) $ where $f(E,\mu_1)$ is the Fermi-Dirac distribution function.
+Similarly, number of electrons at any point on the right lead is $\frac{d n}{d E} f(E,\mu_2)$.

 So number of candidate electrons on the left of the scatterer that wants to cross to the right is